 However, let's explore another kind of condition that is possible with the Advanced Search: the date condition.

-Dates can be notoriously difficult to search on.
-However, using Advanced Search, there are many different ways of narrowing down your search scope using dates effectively.
+By using Advanced Search, there are many different ways of narrowing down your search scope using dates effectively.

 Click the Add Condition button